aio-libs-abandoned/aioredis-py/docs/api_reference.rst

    :param timeout: Max time used to open a connection, otherwise
                    raise `asyncio.TimeoutError` exception.
                    ``None`` by default
-   :type timeout: float or None
+   :type timeout: float greater than 0 or None

    :return: :class:`RedisConnection` instance.